Valen-H/FileFetch/README.md

 ### How it works
 This module launches a server on app and a keepalive client on local,
-every time some change occurs on server-side you simply call `client.reload()` to instruct the server to send the new data back to the client.
+every time some change occurs on server-side you simply call `client.connect.reload()` to instruct the server to send the new data back to the client or `client.connect.load()` to send new data to server.

 # Usage
 import on app,